Maggie Williams: 2016 presidential campaign

 During Clinton's 2016 presidential campaign, Williams served on the team planning for a potential presidential transition.

 Boards and affiliations

 In addition to her consulting business, Williams is a director of the Scholastic Publishing Corporation, the Clinton Health Access Initiative (CHAI).
 She is a trustee of the Rhode Island School of Design and a US Commissioner for the United Nations Educational, Scientific and Cultural Organization (UNESCO).
 From 2000 to 2007, Williams also served as director at Delta Financial Corporation, a mortgage lender that filed for bankruptcy in December 2007.

-She serves on the Advisory Boards of the Eli J. Segal Citizenship Program at Brandeis University and the Institute of Politics (IOP) at the Kennedy School of Government, Harvard University.
+She serves on the Advisory Boards of the Eli J. Segal Citizenship Program at Brandeis University and the Institute of Politics (IOP) at Harvard Kennedy School at Harvard University.